Ron Guidry: Draft and minor leagues

-Guidry was selected in the third round (67th overall) by the New York Yankees in the 1971 MLB draft.
-After four seasons in the minor leagues, he pitched briefly in the major leagues in the 1975 and 1976 seasons.
+New York Yankees (1975–1988)

+After four seasons in the minor leagues with the Cardinals in Johnson City, Tennessee, Guidry pitched briefly in the Major Leagues in the 1975 and 1976 seasons.
 He was nearly sent to the Baltimore Orioles as part of a trade deadline blockbuster on June 15, 1976, but the Yankees did not want to give up any more left-handed pitchers beyond the three (Scott McGregor, Tippy Martinez and Rudy May) that they had already included in the deal.
 The following year he was to have been dealt to Toronto for Bill Singer in a transaction that was approved by the Yankees but was vetoed by Blue Jays president Peter Bavasi.

 In 1977, Guidry began the season as a relief pitcher but was moved into the Yankees' starting rotation.
 On April 30, he was called on to make an emergency start in replace of Mike Torrez, recently acquired in a trade from the Athletics, who had not joined the team in time for what was supposed to be his first start.
 In the longest outing Guidry could remember since his Eastern League days of 1974, he helped the Yankees beat the Seattle Mariners 3–0.
 Guidry finished the season with a 16–7 record.
 His emergence as a starter after his previous seasons in the bullpen made him one of the Yankees' biggest surprises in 1977.
 He helped lead the Yankees to a World Series championship.

 In 1978, Guidry posted a career year that has been described as the all-time best season by a Yankees pitcher.
 Against the California Angels on June 17, he struck out a Yankee-record 18 batters.
 Guidry's 18-strikeout performance is usually cited as the launching pad of the Yankee Stadium tradition of fans standing and clapping for a strikeout with two strikes on the opposing batter.
 For the season, Guidry went 25–3, setting the all-time mark for winning percentage by a pitcher with at least twenty wins.
 He led the league with a 1.74 ERA, an .893 winning percentage, nine shutouts, and 248 strikeouts.
 Guidry's success in 1978 was due in large part to his mastery of the slider.
-His 248 strikeouts set a Yankees' franchise record for most strikeouts by a pitcher in a single season, a record that stood until 2022 when Gerrit Cole recorded 257 strikeouts.
+His 248 strikeouts set a Yankees' franchise record for most strikeouts by a pitcher in a single season, breaking Jack Chesbro’s 1904 record of 239, that subsequently stood for 44 years, until 2022 when Gerrit Cole recorded 257 strikeouts.